 Planning out your lessons will ensure that your time can be spent interacting and making progress with your students, versus stressing out about scrambling for what direction to go in next.
 It also ensures that both you and your students are clear on the learning expectations.

-p.s.
-Sarah talks about attaching lesson plans inside of Google calendar as a way to keep her groups organized.
-For more information on that, click here and go to minute 7:25 in the video.
-If you prefer an editable, digital lesson plan template, you can use our version here by adding to your Drive and making a copy.
-You can then rename the copy, edit, and add as an attachment in Google calendar if desired.
+If you want to try out an editable, digital lesson plan template, you can use our version here by adding to your Drive and making a copy.
+You can then rename the copy, edit, and add the document link to your daily data event inside of SLP Toolkit if desired.
 I used SLP Toolkit's digital template to complete the lesson plan used as an example in this post.
 See the completed lesson plan on Iditarod Dream in it's entirety here.

 I co-created the innovative web app SLP Toolkit.
 We are school SLPs who are passionate about streamlining workload so time can be spent where it counts - with students: www.slptoolkit.com